sbalian/spindec/README.md

-SpinDec - C++ library for spin decoherence
+SpinDec - C++ Library for Spin Decoherence
 ==========================================

 Solves for the many-body dynamics of a central spin system coupled to